prek-g/prek-g/README.md

 # Hi, I'm Prek

-I'm an aspiring **Data Analyst** working toward my goal of becoming a **Data Scientist**.
-I have experience in SQL, PostgreSQL, Python, and academic teaching.
+I have experience in PostgreSQL, Python, PowerBI, Excel and academic teaching.
 I use GitHub to share my learning progress, personal projects, and SQL case studies.

 ---